 - Woodpile 1.0b6 (top-down log browser) – incompatible, and requires significant revision before it will be usable.
-I will be tackling this in the coming weeks.
+I will be tackling this soon.

-Another new feature demonstrated by Apple at WWDC is added privacy for mail, calendars, address books, and more.
-This applies principally to PermissionScanner, Precize, and xattred, although any app which tries to access folders containing such personal data will trigger the feature.
+Mojave adds strong and quite complex protection of private data in mail, calendars, address books, and more.
+This is most relevant to PermissionScanner, Precize, and xattred, although any app which tries to access folders containing such personal data will trigger the feature.

 When you use an app which tries to access those protected data, a dialog appears seeking your consent.
 You can either leave it until that dialog appears, or you can pre-empt this by adding the app to the list of permitted users of the data.
-If you want to use any of these tools on all files (with appropriate permissions), I strongly recommend that you give them access to all your files before running them in Mojave.
+If you want to use any of these tools on all files (with appropriate permissions), I strongly recommend that you give them Full Disk Access before running them in Mojave.

 To do that, open the Security & Privacy pane, select Privacy, then in the left select the Full Disk Access item.
 Click on the padlock and authenticate, then add the apps to that list using the + tool, as shown at WWDC.